Letztes Update: 16. September 2025

 Antwort der Redaktion

 The defining feature of hard science fiction is its commitment to scientific accuracy.
-Authors of hard science fiction typically conduct extensive research to ensure that the scientific elements of their stories are plausible and grounded in current scientific understanding.
-This can include detailed explanations of technology, space travel, and other scientific phenomena.
+Authors of hard science fiction strive to create stories that are not only imaginative but also plausible within the framework of current scientific understanding.
+This often involves extensive research and consultation with experts in various scientific fields.

 Last updated 3 mins ago